Zettlr/zettlr-docs/docs/en/academic/citations.md

 > Please note that you can also add bibliography files to the defaults files.
 These, however, will not be loaded by Zettlr, so it will not preview any citekeys defined there.

+If you need to use library files on a per-file-basis rather than globally, you can specify the file with the `bibliography` keyword in the YAML frontmatter.
+We have included instructions [further down on this page](#using-a-file-specific-library).

 ### Step 4: Enable *Render Citations*

 To ensure that the citations are actually rendered while you type, go to settings &rarr; 'Display' and activate the option 'Render Citations'.
 Even if you disable that setting, Zettlr will use the citation library to generate a bibliography in the [sidebar](../core/sidebar.md).